GoogleChrome/web.dev/src/site/content/en/media/application-basics/index.md

 or [HTTP Live Streaming (HLS)](https://developer.apple.com/documentation/http_live_streaming).
-Shaka Packager supports key security features: common encryption and Widevine digital rights management (DRM) support.
+Shaka Packager supports key security features: common encryption and Widevine digital rights management (DRM).
 It can also handle live video, and video-on-demand.
 Those concepts are beyond the scope of this article.

 Despite what it says on the package, this utility is for more than C++